timeplus-io/docs/docs/terraform.md

 You’ll need these prerequisites to follow along:

-1. A Timeplus Cloud account.
-If you don’t have a Timeplus Cloud account, [create one now](https://timeplus.com).
+1. A Timeplus Enterprise deployment or a Timeplus Cloud account.
 2. Terraform (1.0+) [installed](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 3. Golang (1.20.0+) [installed](https://golang.org/doc/install).

 ### Create an API Key

-You need to create an API key to manage Timeplus resources without UI.
-To do so:

-1. Click the user icon on the top-right corner.
-2. Choose Personal Settings
-3. Click the Create API Key button
-4. Set a description and choose an expiration date
-5. Save the API key securely in your computer.
-You are not going to retrieve the plain text key again in the console.
+For Timeplus Cloud users, please an API Key.
+For self-hosting deployment, use `user:password` as the key.
+For more details, please check [the guide](/apikey).

 ### Set up Terraform configuration